csierra/csierra.github.com/_posts/2013-02-10-organizing-deployments-with-arquillian-and-shrinkwrap.md

 Sadly, you normally need to configure the runtime to get it to work properly.
 That usually means a few files, XML or other, that need to be present in order for the test to run properly.
 Moreover, this is a task that crosses some virtual lines between development and systems administration.

 From my experience, sometimes its very handy to have one or more separate classes describing the base deployment.
-This classes will be extended in the test deployment description in order to specify only the logic we want to test.
+These classes will be extended in the test deployment description in order to specify only the logic we want to test.

 {% highlight java %}